 Fluctuations in oil prices and the Covid-19 pandemic have amplified Iraq’s economic problems, reflecting two years of steady recovery.
 These double shocks deepened the existing economic and social fragility and added a new justification for the popular discontent that preceded the Corona pandemic.

-Budget revenues in 2020 fell by more than 9% points to 32% of GDP.
-With a sharp contraction in oil revenues.
-To deal with this situation, the Iraqi Government reduced non-binding expenditures, including a reduction in public investment by 87% and rescheduling part of the local debt.
+Budget revenues in 2020 fell by more than 9 percentage points to 32 per cent of GDP, with a sharp contraction in oil revenues.
+To deal with this situation, the Iraqi government reduced non-binding expenditures, including a reduction in public investment by 87 per cent and rescheduling part of the local debt.

-The authorities chose to devalue the Iraqi dinar by 18.5% against the US dollar in December 2020, increasing oil revenues.
-Despite these actions, the balance of public finances still accounts for 6.4% of the GDP deficit.
+The authorities chose to devalue the Iraqi dinar by 18.5 per cent against the US dollar in December 2020, increasing oil revenues.
+Despite these actions, the balance of public finances still accounts for 6.4 per cent of the GDP deficit.
 Financing was secured primarily through the central bank and state-owned banks.

 Measures were already implemented, starting with the reforms adopted in the 2021 Budget Act and other areas, including the business environment and the financial sector.
 However, the World Bank considered that the ultimate success of the reforms depended on political will and public support for implementing the proposed measures.
 The country’s long-standing vulnerability trap is expected to recover gradually against the backdrop of rising oil prices and increasing OPEC production shares.
 The recovery in oil prices provides an opportunity to advance reforms.

-In terms of increasing economic opportunities for women in Iraq, the World Bank recommended that Iraq increase gender equality in the labor market.
-Women’s participation in the labor force is essential for achieving the economic transformation described in the Government of Iraq’s White Paper.
+In terms of increasing economic opportunities for women in Iraq, the World Bank recommended that Iraq increase gender equality in the labour market.
+Women’s participation in the labour force is essential for achieving the economic transformation described in the government’s White Paper.

 Gross Domestic Product

-The economic downturn also affected the well-being of Iraqi citizens, especially among workers in the informal sector and entrepreneurial sector.
-Unemployment continued to reach 10% points higher than before the pandemic.
-Limited financial space hampered the flow of financial support transfers, including ration, with the proportion of families receiving such support falling by more than 8% points.
+Economic downturn also affected the well-being of Iraqi citizens, especially among workers in the informal sector and entrepreneurial sector.
+Unemployment continued to reach 10 percentage points higher than before the pandemic.
+Limited financial space hampered the flow of financial support transfers, including ration, with the proportion of families receiving such support falling by more than 8 percentage points.
 The loss of household income and social support has increased vulnerability to food insecurity.

 The oil crisis affected the fiscal balance in Iraq, which forced the government to reduce non-binding expenditures and accumulate arrears.

-Iraq is the 39th trading partner of the European Union, accounting for 0.3% of the European Union’s total merchandise trade with the world in 2020.
+Iraq is the 39th trading partner of the European Union, accounting for 0.3 per cent of the European Union’s total merchandise trade with the world in 2020.

-The European Union is Iraq’s fourth-largest trading partner, accounting for 12.1% of Iraq’s total merchandise trade with the world in 2020.
-11.3% of Iraq’s imports came from the European Union, and 12.7% of Iraq’s exports came from the European Union.
+The European Union is Iraq’s fourth-largest trading partner, accounting for 12.1 per cent of Iraq’s total merchandise trade with the world in 2020.
+11.3 per cent of Iraq’s imports came from the European Union, and 12.7 per cent of Iraq’s exports came from the European Union.
 The total merchandise trade between the European Union and Iraq in 2020 was €10.8 billion.

 |Foreign Trade Indicators||2019||2020||Change ±|